Clentz/ad4Max-SampleApp-iOS/README.markdown

 	}

-You can see that the Ad4MaxBannerView (UIView) is positioned out of the screen in Interface Builder, this is how the Ad banner is not shown on load.
+Notice that the Ad4MaxBannerView (UIView) is positioned out of the screen in Interface Builder, this is how the Ad banner is not shown on load.

 Licence